BradfordFournier/problem-solution-markdown-templates/README.md

 # ML-problem-solution-md-templates
-Markdown Templates to build a task-targeted knowledge base in ML / Data Science  / Coding
+Markdown Templates for a task-targeted personal knowledge database in markdown.

 ## Goal
-These trmplates are to function as a practical problem-solution lookup with solutions including
+These templates are to function as a practical problem-solution lookup with each solution including
 - use case
 - assumptions
 - example